GNOME/retro-gtk/README.md

 ## Dependencies

-retro-gtk depends on the following libraries at compile time and at run time:
+RetroGTK depends on the following libraries at compile time and at run time:
 - gobject-2.0
 - glib-2.0
 - gio-2.0